Weekly research radar

 More fields to explore

-Explainable AI shows 1,508 eligible recent papers and 1,508 commentary-ready papers in the current 30-day window, compared with 1,285 eligible papers in the prior window.
+Remote Sensing in Agriculture shows 1,026 eligible recent papers and 1,024 commentary-ready papers in the current 30-day window, compared with 824 eligible papers in the prior window.
 The strongest evidence comes from 1 visible topic cluster and 8 representative papers.
-Several representative papers may be preprints, so this brief treats them as emerging signals rather than settled consensus.

-Smart Agriculture and AI shows 704 eligible recent papers and 704 commentary-ready papers in the current 30-day window, compared with 674 eligible papers in the prior window.
+Cancer Immunotherapy and Biomarkers shows 2,290 eligible recent papers and 2,277 commentary-ready papers in the current 30-day window, compared with 1,094 eligible papers in the prior window.
 The strongest evidence comes from 1 visible topic cluster and 8 representative papers.
-Several representative papers may be preprints, so this brief treats them as emerging signals rather than settled consensus.

-Sepsis Diagnosis and Treatment shows 724 eligible recent papers and 721 commentary-ready papers in the current 30-day window, compared with 559 eligible papers in the prior window.
+AI Ethics and Social Impacts shows 2,154 eligible recent papers and 2,152 commentary-ready papers in the current 30-day window, compared with 1,520 eligible papers in the prior window.
 The strongest evidence comes from 1 visible topic cluster and 8 representative papers.
-Several representative papers may be preprints, so this brief treats them as emerging signals rather than settled consensus.
+1 representative paper is a preprint, so those findings should be treated as preliminary.

-Dementia and Cognitive Impairment shows 689 eligible recent papers and 687 commentary-ready papers in the current 30-day window, compared with 586 eligible papers in the prior window.
+Machine Learning in Materials Science shows 1,486 eligible recent papers and 1,484 commentary-ready papers in the current 30-day window, compared with 1,379 eligible papers in the prior window.
 The strongest evidence comes from 1 visible topic cluster and 8 representative papers.
-Several representative papers may be preprints, so this brief treats them as emerging signals rather than settled consensus.
+4 representative papers are preprints, so those findings should be treated as preliminary.

 Supporting evidence